nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/batch-upload-endpoint.md

 DELETE http://NUXEO_SERVER/nuxeo/api/v1/upload/{batchId}/{fileId}
 ```

-Returns a 204 No Content and removes the file from the batch.
+Returns a 204 No Content status code and removes the file from the batch.

 ## Uploading a File in Chunks {{> anchor 'uploading-a-file-in-chunks'}}